 Floor debate very energized on Thursday as Senator Brewer’s priority bill, LB 155, came up for debate.
 Constituents of Senator Brewer’s district comprised of Dawes, Sheridan, Cherry, Brown, Keya Paha, Grant, Hooker, Thomas, Blaine, Loup, McPherson, and Logan counties, filled the balcony as the debate heated up on the floor.
 The bill would have struck one sentence from state statute that says eminent domain for privately developed renewable energy generation facilities is a public use.
 Opponents of the bill argued this was an attempt at limiting the growth of renewable energy in Nebraska, but Sen. Brewer maintained his bill was about eliminating eminent domain for private development.

 I agree with Sen. Brewer that eminent domain for private development should not be considered a public use.
 Nebraskans take pride in their land – families often own the same land for generations.
 Any private person or entity should be required to enter into good-faith negotiations if they wish to use another’s land.
 Eminent domain should not be available as a bargaining chip or final option for private developers.
 Though the bill fell two votes short of advancing, Sen. Brewer has vowed to bring it back next year.

-If you have questions or comments, please contact the District 16 office at (402)-471-2728 to speak with my Administrative Assistant, Ellie Stangl; or my Legislative Aide, Jacob Campbell.
+As always, you’re welcome to contact my office at (402)-471-2728 to speak with my Administrative Assistant, Ellie Stangl; or my Legislative Aide, Jacob Campbell.
 You can also email me at email@example.com.
 To follow along with the session please visit nebraskalegislature.gov or you may watch the live stream when available at netnebraska.org